WreckNoFear/craftycoders-syncs/README.md

 ## Inspiration
 Existing apps like TripView focus mainly on timetables but fail to foster community or sustainability.
 With the hackathon theme "Cities of the Future," we set out to design a platform that not only makes commuting easier but also encourages eco-friendly choices.
 By gamifying carbon footprint reduction and enabling friends to travel together, NextStop transforms public transport into a social, sustainable, and rewarding experience.
 ## What it does
 NextStop empowers commuters with real-time, crowdsourced updates from fellow passengers—covering seat availability, carriage cleanliness, and even ticket inspections.
-Beyond reliable travel info, it connects friends so they can coordinate journeys, track their collective environmental impact, and stay motivated to make greener choices every day.
+Beyond reliable travel info and into the social aspect, it connects friends so they can coordinate journeys.
+Finally, for the environmental aspect the app tracks user's historical carbon emissions over a period of time and allow users to view this data on a graphed timeline, helping users stay motivated to make greener choices every day and develop sustainable habits.
 ## How we built it
 - Django for backend infrastructure
 - Python packages for data handling and APIs